KassSTEM/KassSTEM/README.md

 ###

-<h3 align="center">I'm a Graduate Research Assistant at the University of Florida</h3>
+<h3 align="center">I'm a PhD Candidate in Engineering Education at the University of Florida</h3>

 ###
 <p align="center">